-Note: While these are our picks for the best webcams for Mac and PC, there is a widespread shortage due to COVID-19.
+Note: While these are our picks for the best webcams for Mac and PC, some models are selling out constantly compared to others due to COVID-19.
 If you need one right now, no matter what, here's where you can check out the latest in-stock webcams.

-The best webcam for Mac to buy right now
+The best Mac webcams to buy right now

 - Logitech C920 Pro - Best webcam for most people: A 1080p camera with autocorrect features everyone needs to look great in any light.